wyq000/rnet/README.md

 - Musllinux

-Also install the Docker environment.
-The image might be outdated, so if building the image yourself is required, refer to [rust-cross-musl](https://github.com/0x676e67/toolchain/blob/master/rust-musl-cross/Dockerfile) and the upstream [rust-cross-musl](https://github.com/rust-cross/rust-musl-cross).
-The upstream [rust-cross-musl](https://github.com/rust-cross/rust-musl-cross) lacks the relevant platform linker environment variables, which must be added manually.
+Make sure the Docker environment is installed.
+The provided image may be outdated, so you might need to build it yourself.
+Refer to [rust-cross-musl](https://github.com/0x676e67/toolchain/blob/master/rust-musl-cross/Dockerfile) and the upstream [rust-cross/rust-musl-cross](https://github.com/rust-cross/rust-musl-cross).
+Note that the upstream image lacks certain platform-specific linker environment variables, which you’ll need to add manually.

 ```bash
 bash .github/musl_build.sh x86_64-unknown-linux-musl